Electricity sector in Brazil: Energy costing of Brazilian electricity

 Apparently, total exergy cost of wind and natural-gas fired technologies are almost the same, but contrarily to the wind power plants, the non-renewable unit exergy costs of NG-fired power plants is practically equal to the total cost.
 This result is a consequence of the efficiency assumed for wind power plants.
 If energy storage is to be taken into account for intermittent technologies such as wind farms, the total exergy cost could be slightly increased.
 The upstream and downstream CO_{2} emissions in the coal route represent a very small part of the total CO_{2} emissions, if compared with the direct emissions of coal burning in the power plant.
 Finally, it is pointed out that controversies related to the flooding dams of vast zones with complex ecosystems should be carefully analysed since, according to the results reported by Dones et al., the GHG emissions could be increased up to achieve emission levels comparable to those of gas combined cycles power plants.

 External assistance

 Inter-American Development Bank

-The Inter-American Development Bank (IDB) is currently (April 2008) supporting several projects and contributing to various technical assistance initiatives in the power sector in Brazil.
+As of 2008, the Inter-American Development Bank (IDB) was supporting several projects and contributing to various technical assistance initiatives in the power sector in Brazil.
 The most relevant projects with financing from the IDB are: